dpthornton/getting_cleaning_data/README.md

 Therefore for each variable, we have the associated activity and subject id, associated with both the test and train data sets.

-Finally the mean and std of the merged dataset were calculated, grouped by subject id and activity, and stored in a variable called test_and_train_row_mean.
+Finally the means of all variables in the merged dataset were calculated, grouped by subject id and activity, and stored in a variable called all_data_means_df, which is also written to file.